kos-lang/kos/doc/quickstart.md

     lang.print(add_two_numbers(1, 5), "\n") # Prints: 6

-This function is declared in an alternative way.
+And here is a function declared in an alternative way.
 Functions are just objects, like everything else.
+Function identifiers are really constants.

     const multiply_two_numbers = fun(a, b) { return a * b }
-    # Notice the semicolon denoting end of expression

     lang.print(multiply_two_numbers(3, 4), "\n") # Prints: 12

-This is the third way to declare functions.
+And this is the third way to declare functions.
 The parentheses contain the expression which is treated like a return statement.

     const subtract_two_numbers = fun(a, b) -> (a - b)